juanro-pf/trace-codes/README.md

 **responseMessageLength**: Response body length, NA if no response body.

-**response10DigitCode**: Consistent code which is a 10-digit combination of the response body message, if there is no response message available, this field will be empty.
+**customResponseCode**: Consistent code which is a combination of the response body message, if there is no response message available, this field will be empty.

 Then, you can have a list, bot, interface, or some way for the user to get the instructions on how to solve the issue based on the trace code.